SirMekus/walker/README.md

 ## Installation

 For these instructions I assume you have a development server on your local machine.
 If you don't the below could differ a bit especially in the area of URL for navigation.
-If your URL won't be served from a "localhost" (or 127.0.0.1) then you may experience CORS issue.
-In this case just send me the domain from which you're testing so that I can add it to the 'Whitelist'
+It is believed your URL will be served from "localhost" (or 127.0.0.1).
+However, no matter where it will be served from the output and instruction should still remain the same.

 1. Clone this repository
-1. Run composer install
+1. Run `composer install`
 1. Create and fill the .env file (example included /.env-example)
 1. Run `php artisan migrate` to create database tables
+1. Seed the database with random Drivers by running `php artisan db:seed DriverSeeder`
+1. Seed the database with random vehicles by running `php artisan db:seed VehicleSeeder`
-1. Seed the database by running `php artisan db:seed`
+1. Seed the database with random Clients by running `php artisan db:seed ClientSeeder`
-1. Seed the database by running `php artisan db:seed --class=SpecialAdminSeeder`.
-This command will create a default Admin account with super abilities such that you can then log in.
-The credentials are below.
+1. Seed the database with our main User by running `php artisan db:seed SpecialUserSeeder`.
+This command will create a user account with 'super abilities'.
+Okay, I guess I'm being too 'super-heroic'; it simply means the ability to log in and use the 'platform' The credentials are below.
 1. Run `php artisan storage:link`

 1. Visit http://your-backend/login and happy surfing

+At this juncture, welcome on board, boss.

 Login details: mekus600@gmail.com / password

-> Please note that for all admins and users created their default passwords are "password" and their username can be fetched from the database - in this case their email address.
+> Please note that a Relational database (MySQL) was used in this project because of its ease of definition of relationship among entities, flexibility as well as its ease of use.

+>NB: visit localhost/api/documentation for the documentation